 We account for stock-based compensation in accordance with ASC 718, "Compensation - Stock Compensation".
 ASC 718 establishes accounting standards for entity exchanges of equity instruments for goods or services.
 It also addresses transactions in which an entity incurs liabilities in exchange for goods or services that are based on the fair value of the entity's equity instruments or that may be settled by the issuance of those equity instruments.
 ASC 718 requires all share-based payments to employees, including grants of employee stock options, to be recognized in the income statement based on their fair values.
 The Company uses the Black-Scholes option-pricing model to determine the fair-value of stock-based awards which requires subjective assumptions.
 Assumptions used to estimate the fair value of stock options granted include the exercise price of the award, the expected term, the expected volatility of the Company's stock over the option's expected term, the risk-free interest rate over the option's expected term, and the expected annual dividend yield.
-The Company's expected term represents the period that stock-based awards are expected to be outstanding and is determined based on historical experience of similar awards, giving consideration to the company's historical volatility from our traded common stock over the expected term of the option grants.
+The Company's expected term represents the period that stock-based awards are expected to be outstanding and is determined based on historical experience of similar awards, giving consideration to the contractual terms of the stock-based awards, vesting schedules, and post-vesting data.
+Our computation of expected volatility is based on the Company's historical volatility from our traded common stock over the expected term of the option grants.
 The interest rate for periods within the expected term of the award is based on the U.S. Treasury yield curve in effect at the time of grant.